MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 ## Configure by using XMLA

-Properties that cannot be set by using Properties in SSMS or in the msmdrsrv.ini file (SSAS only) can be set by using the [XMLA Alter Element](../xmla/xml-elements-commands/alter-element-xmla.md) in an XMLA script in SSMS.
+Those properties that cannot be set in the Properties page in SSMS or in the msmdrsrv.ini file (SSAS only) can be set by using the [XMLA Alter Element](../xmla/xml-elements-commands/alter-element-xmla.md) in an XMLA script in SSMS.

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

 ## Configure in msmdsrv.ini

-For SSAS, some properties can only be set in the msmdrsrv.ini file.
-These properties do not apply to Azure Analysis Services or Power BI.
-If the property you want to set is not visible even after you show advanced properties, you might need to edit the msmdsrv.ini file directly.
+For SSAS, server properties are in the msmdsrv.ini file.
+If the property you want to set is not visible even after you show advanced properties in SSMS, you might need to edit the msmdsrv.ini file directly.
 For a default installation, msmdsrv.ini can be found in the \Program Files\Microsoft SQL Server\MSAS13.MSSQLSERVER\OLAP\Config folder.

 1. Check the **DataDir** property in the General properties page in Management Studio to verify the location of the Analysis Services program files, including the msmdsrv.ini file.